In Dallas, African immigrants worry about backlash from Ebola case

 But a few see a silver lining, in that the Dallas case might focus the attention of the world's richest country on eliminating a disease that has killed thousands in some of the world's poorest countries.

-"The best thing is to mobilise resources to contain the epidemic in West Africa," said Limerick Willie, a Liberian native who has lived in Texas for decades and now heads Dallas African Charities.
+"The best thing is to mobilize resources to contain the epidemic in West Africa," said Limerick Willie, a Liberian native who has lived in Texas for decades and now heads Dallas African Charities.

 There were nearly 2 million people in the United States who came from sub-Saharan Africa, according to 2010 U.S. Census data.